lita/website/content/Blog/mock.md

 I was inspired by [Julia Evan's blog][julia] post about listing what she knows and what she doesn't know, and how asking questions is a super power!
 I try to be good about asking questions when I don't know something, but I feel like my questions are too vague.
 I really want to get better at boiling my question down!

 Thus, I thought I take some time to list out what I don't know, specifically about unit testing, since that is all I have been doing this week!
-I'm been tasked with writing unit tests for the entire turtle module!
+I'm been tasked with writing unit tests for the entire Turtle module!
 Can you believe there isn't a single unit test for this module at all, even though it is a standard library?!
-It also surprises me that turtle is all in one file, but that's a different story.
+It also surprises me that the Turtle module is all in one file, but that's a different story.

 ## What I don't know
 #### GUI Testing
 I am still not 100% sure how GUIs are run through unit testing.
 In Tkinter, it looks like the widget is initialized and test just the internal variables within the widget class.
 I thought they would compare pixel by pixel, checking if the GUI is the same or not.
 That might be because I often did that at Dreamworks for testing the renderer.

 After talking with Ingrid, it looks like you can mock mouse-events by generating your own events through Tkinter.
 Then you pass in those events to Turtle to see how it reacts.
+The `mock` module would be perfect for this!
+More on the `mock` module later!

+We are still learning as we develop our test coverage.
+In most cases, I create a GUI object and just test the internal state of Turtle rather than the Tkinter objects themselves.
+Everything seems to be coming together!
+As my tests run, all these GUI windows appear and disappear like I am being hacked.
+Soon, I can scare all my friends by running my tests on their computer! >:D

 #### The test.support module
 CPython has an internal module called `test.support`, which holds all the utility functions for its unit tests.
 It has useful features, such as `use_resource`, where you can pass along command-line flags to your unit tests.
 We use this a lot for Turtle/Tkinter testing, as we need to check if GUIs are enabled in our environment.
 Thus rather than running the check for every module, an outside program that checks if GUIs are enabled and passes a 'gui' flag to all the other GUI unit tests if it passes.
 If not, then a warning appears, and the GUI unit tests don't run.